AndrasKovacs/staged-fusion/README.md

 - In Rust, there's extensive library support for iterators.
-Functions written using iterators are usually fused, but users have to explicitly convert between lists (or arrays etc.) and iterators.
+Functions written using iterators are usually fused, but users have to explicitly convert between lists (or arrays, etc.) and iterators.
 - With standard GHC lists, there's an *implicit* conversion between plain lists and the fusible representation, which is not exposed to end users.
-Similar practices are in place in `vector` and in pre-2.0 versions of `text`.
+Similar practices are used in `vector` and in pre-2.0 versions of `text`.

 Unfortunately, in actual runtime code, fusible representations usually have *worse* performance than plain data representations.
 So we want to ensure that fusible representations are only used at compile time, and they don't contaminate optimized code output.

-Again unfortunately, there's is no ergonomic mechanism in GHC or Rust to guarantee that fusible representations are restricted to compile time.
+Also unfortunately, there's is no nice & principled mechanism in GHC or Rust to guarantee that fusible representations are restricted to compile time.
 It turns out that the only reasonably robust solution is to explicitly write code-generating code.
-In GHC we have (typed) Template Haskell for this purpose, in Rust we have macros.
+In GHC we have (typed) Template Haskell for this purpose, in Rust we have macros, but neither of these implementations are particularly nice or principled.
+This repository uses TH nonetheless.

 In GHC, standard list fusion relies on
 - Inlining: fusion fails if certain definitions are not inlined.
-- Rewrite rules: if these are applied in the wrong order, or inlining and rewriting is mixed in the wrong order, fusion fails
+- Rewrite rules: if these are applied in the wrong order, or inlining and rewriting is mixed in the wrong order, fusion fails.
-- Definitions being in the right modules: fusion often just plainly [fails across module boundaries](https://github.com/sgraf812/foldr-build), because exporting jumbles the correct inlining/rewriting ordering.
+- Definitions being in the right modules: fusion often [fails across module boundaries](https://github.com/sgraf812/foldr-build), because exporting jumbles the correct ordering of inlining and rewriting.
 - Core simplification:
   - if the simplifier does not appropriately beta-reduce certain function applications, fusion fails.
-While in inlining we can use the `{-# INLINE
-    #-}` pragma to order GHC around, there's literally no way to force the
-    simplifier to do certain beta-reductions.
+Remark: while in inlining we can use the `{-# INLINE #-}` pragma to order GHC around, there's no way to force the simplifier to do certain beta-reductions.
   - if the simplifier does not know enough about [call arities](https://www.joachim-breitner.de/publications/CallArity-TFP.pdf), fusion fails.
   - if the simplifier misses an essential [call pattern specialization](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.145.7980&rep=rep1&type=pdf), then *certain* kinds of fusion optimizations can partially fail.
-This is no quite as bad as most fusion failures, but it does perform much worse than hand-fused code.
+This is not quite as bad as most fusion failures, but it does perform much worse than hand-fused code.

 It's no wonder that fusion is notoriously unreliable in Haskell.
-Just during the writing of the benchmark file in this repo, I bumped into four fusion failures in basic Haskell list code!
+Just during the writing of the benchmark file in this repo, I bumped into four fusion failures in basic list-using code!
+See [`Benchmarks.hs`](Benchmarks.hs).
 For a recent data point, the `text` package dropped fusion from its 2.0 release and achieved dramatic performance improvements (partially as a result of dropping fusion).

 I present here a fusion library with the following features:
   - It's far more robust than standard list fusion or `vector`.
+It's more robust than any fusion implementation that I've seen in Haskell.
+There are many libraries though that I have not seen.
   - It only requires `-O1` compilation.
 In contrast, `vector` fusion requires call pattern specialization which is enabled in `-O2`.
-	This is a pretty big issue, because `-O2` is not common in Haskell code, and it is actively discouraged in some contexts, for example in Hackage warnings.
+I find this to be an issue, because `-O2` is not common in Haskell code, and it is actively discouraged in some contexts, for example in Hackage warnings.
   - Explicitly marks streams as either *push* or *pull*.
-Push streams support monadic binding but no zipping.
+Push streams support monadic binding and appending but no zipping.
 Pull streams support zipping but no binding or appending.
 There's an efficient conversion from pull to push but not the other way around.
-This is certainly an extra complexity for users, but as a result we get a significant improvement in the range of definable fusing definitions, compared to lists and vectors.
+This is certainly an extra complexity for users, but as a result we get a significant improvement in the range of definable fusing definitions, compared to sticking to just push (like GHC lists) or pull (like `vector`).
   - Uses typed TH.
-It's pretty noisy, and the module restrictions are annoying, but there's no alternative really.
+It's pretty noisy, and the module restrictions are annoying, but there isn't really any alternative.
   - The implementation is inspired by two-level type theory (2LTT), which is a more expressive and principled system for two-stage compilation than TH.
-Concretely, I mostly pretended to work in 2LTT instead of in TH when writing the library, and I think that the end result is pretty neat.
+Concretely, I try to pretend to work in 2LTT and translate 2LTT definitions to TH.

-It's worth to give a quick overview of 2LTT before we get to the actual code, because it provides a great amount of conceptual clarity.
+It's worth to give a quick overview of 2LTT before we get to the actual code.
+It provides a good amount of conceptual clarity, and it gives us a normative guideline to what kind of staged code should make sense.

 ## Two-level type theory (2LTT)